This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is acquired hypothyroidism?

 Acquired hypothyroidism is a condition that develops when your child's thyroid gland makes little or no thyroid hormone.
-Thyroid hormones help control body temperature, heart rate, and how your child gains or loses weight.
-Thyroid hormones play an important role in normal growth and development of children.
+Thyroid hormones help control body temperature, heart rate, growth, and gaining or losing weight.
+Thyroid hormones play an important role in the normal growth and development of children.
 Acquired hypothyroidism usually affects children starting at 6 months of age.
-Some children who have hypothyroidism when they are born only show signs and symptoms much later in childhood.
+Some children who have hypothyroidism when they are born show signs and symptoms much later in childhood.

 What causes acquired hypothyroidism?

-The following conditions may cause or increase your child's risk of acquired hypothyroidism:
+The following conditions may cause or increase your child's risk for acquired hypothyroidism:

 What are the signs and symptoms of acquired hypothyroidism?

 The signs and symptoms of acquired hypothyroidism may be different depending on your child's age.